jcbhmr/portablegit.js/README.md

 You'll need a Windows computer to test this package locally.
 You can run `npm run build` to make sure everything looks good locally. `npm run generate` redownloads the configured version of Git for Windows PortableGit as a 7zip self-extracting archive.

 Each new upcoming release will first be tried as a prerelease `-rc.N` first to make sure that everything is 99% guarenteed to work when autopublishing.
+Make sure to `--tag next`!

 This package currently relies on **manual updates** to bump the Git for Windows version.
 Make sure you update the `version` field in `package.json` and the `gfwVersion` and `filename` constants in `scripts.js` `generate()`.